carpentries-incubator/hermes_metadata_lesson/README.md

 [Fundamentals of Scientific Metadata](https://carpentries-incubator.github.io/scientific-metadata/)

-This lesson utilizes a slightly modified sample from [Metropolitan Museum of Art's Open Access Initiative](https://www.metmuseum.org/about-the-met/policies-and-documents/open-access) dataset.
+This lesson utilizes slightly modified sample from:
+* [Metropolitan Museum of Art's Open Access Initiative](https://www.metmuseum.org/about-the-met/policies-and-documents/open-access) dataset.
 The original [dataset](https://github.com/metmuseum/openaccess) is available as an Open Access CSV and is provided under the [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/).
+* [The Museum of Modern Art (MoMA) Collection](https://github.com/MuseumofModernArt/collection) datasets.
+The original datasets are also available under the CCO licence.
+* a xsd file as a draft for the [Marburger Urkundenrepositorium - Datenbank des CAO und LBA](https://urkundenrepositorium.uni-marburg.de/home), kindly provided by the author Mathias Gutenbrunner, University Library Marburg.

 ## Funding